danhawkins/dannyhawkins-me/content/posts/theme-toggle-react-tailwind.md

 I've been building a lot of projects using [React](https://react.dev/) and [TailwindCSS](https://tailwindcss.com/) recently, being a big fan of dark mode interfaces, I wanted a simple light / dark switcher for by project.
 When I went searching I couldn't seem to find anything simple.
 So I tried something myself and am fairly happy with the result.

+All code for this example can be found on my [github](https://github.com/danhawkins/react-tailwind-themeswitch)

 ## Create the app

 Create a react app with vite